Project management skills: 25 soft, hard, & technical skills

 4. Agile management

-In order to manage an Agile team, it's the project manager’s job to coordinate between team members and stay flexible.
-This can mean changing the project schedule, aligning with teams working on a different project, or just staying in touch with effective communication.
+To manage an Agile team, the project manager's job is to coordinate among team members and stay flexible.
+This can mean changing the project schedule, aligning with teams working on a different project, or staying in touch with effective communication.

 5. Workload management

-If you’ve managed projects before, you know how hard it is to gain clarity on who is working on what—but it doesn’t have to be.
-Workload management helps you measure your team’s bandwidth and make sure they aren’t over- or under-worked.
-It’s an interactive process that doesn’t have a beginning or end state—rather, an effective project manager will continuously monitor their team’s workload to ensure no one is burning out.
+If you've managed projects before, you know how hard it is to gain clarity on who is working on what, but it doesn't have to be.
+Workload management helps you measure your team's bandwidth and make sure they aren't over- or under-worked.

 There are two steps to using workload management software.
-First, start by figuring out your team’s capacity, competencies, and current workload.
-From there, allocate resources based on individual workload, or rebalance workloads as needed.
+First, determine your team's capacity, competencies, and current workload.
+From there, allocate resources based on individual workload or rebalance workloads as needed.

 6. Cost management

 In project management, cost management is considering how each task impacts your budget at every stage of the project.
-Cost management is a key part of project leadership, and an important element of whether or not your project is a success.
-Staying within budget is as important as hitting your project due date, and cost management can help you get there.
+Cost management is a key part of project leadership and an important factor in whether your project succeeds.

 Read: Cost control: How to monitor project spending to increase profitability